Bona Vacantia and Escheat

 What is Bona Vacantia?

-If someone dies intestate (without a will) or known kin their property (of any kind, including land, buildings and money) passes to the Crown as bona vacantia (ownerless property).
+If someone dies intestate (without a will) and without known kin, their property (of any kind, including land, buildings and money) passes to the Crown as bona vacantia (ownerless property).
 If a dissolved company still owns assets (including property and cash balances) at its dissolution, these also pass to the Crown as bona vacantia where they are not held on trust.

 What is Escheat?

 Where there is a bankruptcy or a winding up of a company, property is sometimes disclaimed (given up) if it is thought to be onerous.
 If the property disclaimed is freehold land, the property will normally escheat (return) to the Crown Estate or the Royal Duchies depending on where the freehold property is situated.
 Freehold property belonging to an overseas dissolved company may also escheat to the Crown.